XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/ledger-methods/ledger-clio.md

         },
         "ledger_hash": "D3878EF6C92B84678AE2FBADC40961A161A128EA54AE59C2775CE076C2AE7A85",
         "ledger_index": 19977716,
-        "validated": true,
+        "validated": true
+    },
     "status": "success",
+    "type": "response",
     "warnings": [
+        {
+            "id": 2001,
-            "This is a clio server. clio only serves validated data.
-If you want to talk to rippled, include 'ledger_index':'current' in your request"
+            "message": "This is a clio server. clio only serves validated data.
+If you want to talk to rippled, include ledger_index:current in your request"
+        },
+        {
+            "id": 2002,
+            "message": "This server may be out of date" }
     ]
-    }
 }
 ```